 Our wind power operations

 We operate over 1000 turbines in Sweden, Denmark, Germany, the Netherlands and the UK.
-Together, these turbines generate approximately 4 TWh of electricity annually.
+Together, these turbines generated almost 6 TWh of electricity during 2015.

 Vattenfall is continuously exploring possibilities for on and offshore wind power projects in several countries.